'Health hazard': Possum and pig carcasses dumped near Otago school

 "Hopefully, [we] will have something done early next week."

-Mr Witt said the incident, involving "tens and tens" of disposed carcasses, was "disappointing", and called on anybody who knew who the culprit might be to come forward.
+Witt said the incident, involving "tens and tens" of disposed carcasses, was "disappointing", and called on anybody who knew who the culprit might be to come forward.

 "Even if it is the person who did it, they can come forward and we can sort it out.